Howardhuang98/Blog/source/docs/英语/Official 30 - lecture 1.md

 -----

-==but there was a problem, other research protested that the up-out response was simply learned or conditioned response, you remember that on psychology, right.==
+but there was a problem, other research protested that the up-out response was simply learned or conditioned response, you remember that on psychology, right.

 **In other words, by pressing the pass paddle, the dolphin avoided having to wait, and hastened the possibility of a food reward by moving directly to the next trial.**